Grantcz/WeatherWatcher/README.md

 # WeatherWatcher

-a weather service web application built using Vue.js & the API from [OpenWeatherMap.org](https://openweathermap.org/api) to multiple forecasts like current weather, a five day and hourly forecast for any cities inside the US.
+A weather service web application built using Vue.js & the API from [OpenWeatherMap.org](https://openweathermap.org/api) to show multiple forecasts like current weather, a five day and hourly forecast for any cities inside the US.

 ## Check Your Weather